-This emblem is one all can relate to.
+This oak leaf is a symbol all can relate to.

 The Mighty Oak - The Family Tree

-If you mention the obituary while the family tree is pinned, they will continue to wear the lapel pins after the funeral.
+Recall pastimes in the obituary while the immediate family is receiving their memorial pin, they will continue to wear the lapel pin after the funeral.
 "Next time you go to the stadium, take Dad with you."

 They will come to see wearing their Oaktags pin